PaperCutSoftware/git-from-powershell/docs/index.md

 - Git maintains information about the other repos that it shares changes with in [remote](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) tracking branches

-- All changes can be shared with other repos as needed, usually to an "upstream" repo (by convention called `origin`)

 - Code sharing sites like [GitLab](https://gitlab.com/), [GitHub](https://github.com/), and [BitBucket](https://bitbucket.org/) provide facilities for developers to co-operate across the Internet